Defining functions

 This page explains how to define functions within TypeDB schemas.

-Functions can be defined in a schema and later used in queries to:
+Functions can be defined in two ways:

 -